 Once documents are signed, the private money lender will arrange to have the funds wired to the escrow company and the loan proceeds will be disbursed at the direction of the investor.

-The escrow company arranges for the appropriate documents (deeds, mortgages or trust deeds, to be recorded with the county, making the new loan a lien against your property until it is paid in full.
+The escrow company arranges for the appropriate documents (deeds, mortgages or trust deeds) to be recorded with the county which makes the new loan a lien against your property until it is paid in full.
 When the documents are recorded, your PML and/or escrow agent will let you know that “recording is confirmed.”
 Once recording is confirmed, escrow will disburse funds.

 Payments to Loan Servicer

 After funds are disbursed, the loan servicing company “boards the loan.”
-This means the loan is added to the servicer’s loan system so they can accept payments; send statements to you, etc. As part of your disclosure packet, you will be given instructions on where to make the first payment.
+This means the loan is added to the servicer’s loan system so they can accept payments, send statements to you, etc. As part of your disclosure packet, you will be given instructions on where to make the first payment.
 Often interest will be prepaid for 30 days or so to give the servicer time to get the loan boarded.
-Do not wait for your first statement, be sure to send the amount as directed to the company directed so you first payment is not considered late.
+Do not wait for your first statement.
+Be sure to send the amount as directed to the appropriate company so your first payment is not considered late.
 If you are unsure, ask your PML.
 Most often, the loan will be serviced by your PML and the person who originated and coordinated your loan will remain your main contact throughout the life of the loan.